tildearrow/furnace/papers/doc/7-systems/bubblesystem.md

 waveform select and volume control are tied with single AY-3-8910 IO for both channels. another AY-3-8910 IO is used for reading sound hardware status.

-Furnace emulates this configuration as single system with 32x16 wavetables.
+Furnace emulates this configuration as a "chip" with 32x16 wavetables.

 # effects